ASHHADgit87/Prism-AI/README.md

 > **Prism AI is a Software as a Service (SaaS) platform**, delivering AI-powered frontend generation as an on-demand, cloud-hosted service accessible via the web.

 ---
+## 🏛️ Architecture

+**Prism AI follows a Multi-Tier Client–Server Architecture**, providing a clean separation of concerns for scalability, maintainability, and security.

 ## ☁️ SaaS Classification